JetBrains/intellij-sdk-docs/topics/tutorials/code_inspections.md

 Custom code inspections can be implemented as IntelliJ Platform plugins.
 An example of the plugin approach is the [comparing_string_references_inspection](%gh-sdk-samples-master%/comparing_string_references_inspection) code sample.

-See the [Inspections](https://jetbrains.design/intellij/text/inspections/) topic in the IntelliJ Platform UI Guidelines on naming, writing description, and message texts for inspections.
+See the [Inspections](inspections.md) topic in UI Guidelines on naming, writing description, and message texts for inspections.

 ## Creating an Inspection Plugin